bahador99/memory-game/README.md

 The JavsScript code provides two classes.
 The simple `Sound` class is in charge of creating `audio` elements for the different game events.
 The main `Game` class is includes the game logic.

+### CSS

+Currently the deck has a height and width based on the minimum of the screen hight and width, in order to avoid scroll bars and show all the game components in the screen.

 ## Further development

 There are many features and improvements the can be implemented to the current game.
 The following is a non-exhaustive list of potential features.